Military Academy Nominations - FAQ

-- Materials from your school – transcript, class schedule, and standardized test scores
+- Materials from all high schools or colleges attended – transcript(s) and standardized test scores

 - Essay responding to prompt on application

-- Three completed recommendation forms from individuals who know you personally (form found in application packet)
+- Three recommendation letters from individuals who know you personally

 What happens after I have completed my nomination file?